 The BCHE gene codes for the butyrylcholinesterase enzyme.
 The BChE enzyme is found in the plasma of the blood.
-It is a cholinesterase which breaks apart choline esters, such as acetylcholine.
+It is a cholinesterase that breaks apart choline esters, such as acetylcholine.

 Acetylcholinesterase is a similar enzyme that is responsible for breaking down the neurotransmitter, acetylcholine in the synapses of nerves.
 Think of it as the ‘off switch’ for stopping a neuron from firing repeatedly.

 Genetic variants of the BChE gene decrease the enzyme’s activity.
-This can lead to various and seemingly unconnected consequences… such as an increased risk for Parkinson’s or a food sensitivity to potatoes.
+This can lead to various and seemingly unconnected consequences… such as an increased risk for Parkinson’s or food sensitivity to potatoes.

 In the synapse of a neuron, acetylcholine causes it to fire, contracting a muscle.
 AChE breaks down the acetylcholine, letting the muscle relax.
 This all happens in an instance.

 BChE levels become important when exposed to certain types of anesthesia.
-It controls the rate for the breakdown of succinylcholine, which is a muscle relaxant used during surgery.
+It controls the rate for the breakdown of the muscle relaxant, succinylcholine, used during surgery.

 BChE also plays a role in the cholinergic anti-inflammatory system.
 This is a one-way system by which the brain can signal and control the immune response through the vagus nerve.
 Macrophages have acetylcholine receptors on their surface, and acetylcholine can then initiate part of the immune response.
 AChE and BChE can then turn off the immune activation when it is no longer needed.[ref]

-BChE, being in the plasma, can be important in the immune response, especially when AChE is inhibited.
+Being located in the plasma, BChE can be important in the immune response, especially when AChE is inhibited.

 Too much inhibition of AChE results in death.
 Muscles need to relax – especially those controlling respiration – and excessive inhibition of AChE causes asphyxiation.

-AChE inhibitors are a type of medication used in Alzheimer’s disease and glaucoma in very controlled amounts.
+AChE inhibitor medications are used in Alzheimer’s disease and glaucoma in very controlled amounts.
 They can also be used with anesthesia.
-Snake venom and the nerve gases, sarin and VX, are also AChE inhibitors.
+Snake venom and the nerve gases, sarin, and VX are also AChE inhibitors.
 And pesticides such as organophosphates and carbamates are AChE inhibitors.